unl-libraries/vufind/README.md

 Changes were made in the local folder to faciliate updates wherever possible.

-Currently the code is for version 3 of vufind.
+This code is for version 3.1.0 of vufind.